jabarragann/6d_pose_collection_scripts/README.md

-# Synthetic data generation of 6D pose datasets of surgical instruments
+# Synthetic data generation of surgical instruments' 6D pose datasets​

 Package to generate 6D pose datasets of surgical instruments.
 The package is based on the [Surgical Robotic challenge][1] simulation environment and the [BOP toolkit][2].